 The British Aerospace 146, a short-haul and regional airliner crafted in the United Kingdom by British Aerospace, originated from plans conceived in the early 1970s.
 Hawker Siddeley initiated the HS.146 Project, envisioning a 70-seat regional airliner with a high wing and T-tail to bridge the gap between turboprop-powered and small jet airliners.
 However, the 1973 oil crisis necessitated a temporary halt to the project.
 Undeterred, British Aerospace resumed development and successfully relaunched the initiative in 1978.

 The British Aerospace 146-200 emerged with a further extended fuselage, featuring the 146-200QC as the freight/cargo variant.
 Additionally, the 146-200 variant, rebranded as the RJ85 by Avro International, showcased an enhanced cabin layout and more efficient powerplants.

 Red Box proudly presents an extensive array of ground power and support equipment meticulously designed for the British Aerospace 146 aircraft.
 Our offerings, including purpose-built tugs, ground power units, start power units and more, are precisely tailored to meet the distinctive requirements of the British Aerospace 146.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools and the RBFT C250-800 tug.
-We also offer a combination of start and continuous power in one unit for the British Aerospace 146 aircrafts in our TC3000 range.
+This comprehensive selection includes the popular RBFT C250-800 tug.
+Furthermore, our TC3000 range offers a convenient combination of start and continuous power in one unit, specifically crafted for the British Aerospace 146 aircraft.